UC-Davis-molecular-computing/scadnano/README.md

   Clicking on an existing helix will delete it.
 Clicking on an empty space will add a helix.
 The grid type (square, hexagonal, honeycomb, none) determines where new helices are allowed to be placed.

+[^1]: Technically bound substrands do not have to be bound to another strand, but the idea is that generally in a finished design, most of the bound substrands will actually be bound to another.
+However, currently it is [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/34) for a strand to begin or end with a loopout, so single-stranded bound substrands are currently necessary to support single-stranded extensions on the end of a strand.

 ## Assigning DNA
 Right-clicking on a strand allows one to assign a DNA sequence to a strand (or remove it if assigned).